mcanela-iese/DataScience/7. HTML data/README.md

 `tag.text`

 In certain cases, we are interested in an attribute value.
 Example: `a` tag whose attribute `href` contains a relevant link.
-This is extracted as
+This is extracted as:

 `tag['href']`